 Scrum now works for us!
 We are running Sprints, and life joins Sprints’ cycles.
 Others follow along to join the Sprint rhythm, and a great team emerges.
 Is this Scrum?
 Whose Scrum?
 Jeff Sutherland’s?
 Ken Schwaber’s?
 Mine?

 All the parts work in harmony: Product Owner and team, Scrum Team and customers: they all work together.
 Scrum mastered me.
 It is natural and it is obvious how to work.
 Its intuitiveness obviates the rule book called The Scrum Guide.
 There is no Scrum.
 What is there?
 Do I care?

 There is now an even broader Wholeness where there are no “parts working together.”
 There is no boundary between parts, between self and how the self and others do work.
 We are a Whole.
 There is no Team and Customer, no Us and Them.
 I am not sure this is Scrum any more.

-I am happy, so happy that people call me crazy, every day extending a helping hand to others, sharing my patterns with them.
+Now I can help my organization, and organizations everywhere, increase in the wisdom of development.
+I am happy—so happy that people call me crazy, every day listening to others and sharing the stories of my patterns with them.

 Scrum is not an endpoint, but rather a journey in which team members join each other as they embark into new ways of organizing work.
 The principles that underlie this way of organizing work come from thinking beyond one’s self.
 We must consider how the team works as a Whole and how the team and organization form an even greater Whole.
 Even beyond that we should ponder our connection to the market and the whole of our broader day-to-day work life.